Student Life

 A healthy peer culture is a core focus at Bear Creek.
 When students feel safe and secure, they excel with confidence.
 Middle School students and faculty begin the school year with a day of fun-filled activities and adventure called Icebreaker.
 This event sets a positive tone for the entire school year.
 This much-anticipated tradition emphasizes games and activities that encourage friendships and bonding, spiritual growth, teamwork, and leadership development.
 Students also participate in fun activities such as Fall Carnival and Field Day.

-Middle School Fall Carnival
+Middle School Icebreaker

 Character Development

 Our character program, Rooted, utilizes instruction, discussion, and activities to equip students to become rooted in Christ and bear the fruits of wisdom, compassion, and courage.
 In each session, students explore principles and skills vital to virtue formation.
 Our faculty advisors facilitate Rooted sessions with our students and provide incredible mentorship, coaching, and shepherding throughout.
+Additionally, character formation is recognized and celebrated at Chapel and through our Bear Creek Leads program.

 Advisories